 Faculty at more than two dozen colleges have won union contracts in the past four years with SEIU.
 In a victory for workers everywhere, faculty through their unions have changed industry standards on job security, pay, and professional development.
 Faculty unions like ours have raised standards in #HigherEd.
 Over 70% of new Faculty Forward contracts include a professional development program.
 63% of our first contracts include pay raises of at least 20% for the lowest paid faculty.
 These are the #FACTS #LaborDayShare on Facebook Aug 28, 2017

 The Fall semester just started at Duke University but there's already good news as a result of workers sticking together in the union movement.
-After more than a year of organizing by the Duke Graduate Students Union, graduate assistants won an end to hidden $8,000+ continuations fees, which forced many graduate assistants to take on massive debt or leave their programs before completing their degrees.
+After more than a year of organizing by the Duke Graduate Students Union, graduate assistants won an end to hidden continuation fees for PhD students in their 6th year, which forced many graduate assistants to take on massive debt or leave their programs before completing their degrees.
 In addition, after three years of organizing by fast food workers, faculty, undergrads, grad assistants, and community members, Duke employees and contract workers won a path to $15/hour by 2019.

 These wins come on the tails of a week of action organized by the Duke Graduate Students Union (now Local 27 of Southern Region Workers United SEIU).
 Committee members used each event to distribute a disorientation "zine", ask graduate students to sign pledge cards, and sign up supporters as dues-paying members.
 Faculty and graduate assistants at Duke plan to take their momentum on campus into the streets on Labor Day, where they will share their successes and stand up for strong unions with other low wage workers.Read More Aug 25, 2017